PrivSec-dev/privsec.dev/content/posts/knowledge/Mobile Verification Toolkit for Android and iOS.md

 While `mvt` is a very handy tool and periodic scans should be performed with a frequency proportional to your threat model, it is once again only a detection tool based on known indicators of compromise.
 It is also reasonable to assume that once indicators are publicly exposed, sophisticated threat actors will take steps to modify their existing spyware and potentially even temporarily erase it from your device in order to avoid detection.
 This can be very clearly seen through the time-evolution of NSO Group’s Pegasus infrastructure ([Section 9.3](https://www.amnesty.org/en/latest/research/2021/07/forensic-methodology-report-how-to-catch-nso-groups-pegasus/)) where known malicious domains are quickly replaced.
 More recently there appears to be shift to using cloud service providers.

-Therefore, as with “anti-virus” programs, `mvt` is simply a detection tool with no explicit preventive capabilities, but unlike them, `mvt` does not require extensive administrative permissions at runtime and can be run in a purely offline manner with no telemetry.
+Therefore, as with “anti-virus” programs, `mvt` is simply a detection tool with no explicit preventive capabilities, but unlike them, `mvt` does not require extensive administrative permissions at runtime and can be used in a purely offline manner with no telemetry.

 ## Advanced extensions